-Mr. Shirky divides his time between consulting, teaching, and writing on the social and economic effects of Internet technologies.
-His consulting practice is focused on the rise of decentralized technologies such as peer-to-peer, web services, and wireless networks that provide alternatives to the wired client/server infrastructure that characterizes the Web.
-Current clients include Nokia, GBN, the Library of Congress, the Highlands Forum, the Markle Foundation, and the BBC.
+Shirky’s consulting practice is focused on the rise of decentralized technologies such as peer-to-peer, web services, and wireless networks that provide alternatives to the wired client and server infrastructure that characterizes the web.
+His current clients include Nokia, GBN, Library of Congress, Highlands Forum, Markle Foundation, and BBC.

-In addition to his consulting work, Mr. Shirky is an adjunct professor in NYU’s graduate Interactive Telecommunications Program (ITP), where he teaches courses on the interrelated effects of social and technological network topology – how our networks shape culture and vice-versa.
-His current course, Social Weather, examines the cues we use to understand group dynamics in online spaces and the possible ways of improving user interaction by redesigning our social software to better reflect the emergent properties of groups.
+In addition to his consulting work, Shirky is an adjunct professor for the New York University's graduate Interactive Telecommunications Program (ITP) where he teaches courses on the interrelated effects of social and technological network topology.
+His current course, Social Weather, enables its followers to examine the cues used to understand group dynamics in online spaces and the possible ways of improving user interaction by redesigning social software to better reflect the emergent properties of groups.

-Mr. Shirky has written extensively about the internet since 1996.
-Over the years, he has had regular columns in Business 2.0, FEED, OpenP2P.com and ACM Net_Worker, and his writings have appeared in the New York Times, the Wall Street Journal, the Harvard Business Review, Wired, Release 1.0, Computerworld, and IEEE Computer.
+Shirky has written extensively about the internet since 1996.
+Over the years he has had regular columns in Business 2.0, FEED, OpenP2P.com, and ACM Net_Worker.
+His writings have appeared in the New York Times, Wall Street Journal, Harvard Business Review, Wired, Release 1.0, Computerworld, and IEEE Computer.
 He has been interviewed by Slashdot, Red Herring, Media Life, and the Economist's Ebusiness Forum.
-He has written about biotechnology in his “After Darwin” column in FEED magazine, and serves as a technical reviewer for O'Reilly's bioinformatics series.
-He helps program the “Biological Models of Computation” track for O’Reilly’s Emerging Technology conferences.
+He has written about biotechnology in his ‘After Darwin’ column in the FEED magazine and serves as a technical reviewer for O'Reilly's bioinformatics series.

-Mr. Shirky frequently speaks on emerging technologies at a variety of forums and organizations, including PC Forum, the Internet Society, the Department of Defense, the BBC, the American Museum of the Moving Image, the Highlands Forum, the Economist Group, Storewidth, the World Technology Network, and several O'Reilly conferences on Peer-to-Peer, Open Source, and Emerging Technology.
+Shirky frequently speaks on emerging technologies at a variety of forums and organizations, including PC Forum, Internet Society, Department of Defense, BBC, American Museum of the Moving Image, Highlands Forum, Economist Group, Storewidth, World Technology Network, and several O'Reilly conferences on peer-to-peer, open-source, and emerging technologies.